 - antibodies (Ab): aka immunoglobulins is a large Y shaped protein produced by B cells that are used by the immune system to identify and neutralize foreign objects such as bacteria and viruses and food particles

-- they flag the food and whenever it returns into the body it flares up your insides.
+- they flag the food and whenever it returns to the body it flares up your insides.

 How food intolerances appear on the skin